If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 Mizuno TC-02 Cross Trainer

 The Mizuno TC-02 training shoe offers a dual-layered mesh construction on the upper with supportive straps in the midfoot to keep feet locked down.
 Meanwhile, a solid rubber outsole offers a 360-degree grip.
 The shoe comes complete with Mizuno’s proprietary C.O.B. technology, which is meant to help the wearer achieve increased body awareness and thus improve their balance.

-The Champion Adapter features a one-piece lightweight knit and mesh upper, a soft lining and plush memory foam insole, which all sits atop a flexible EVA outsole.
+The Champion Adapter features a one-piece lightweight knit and mesh upper, a soft lining, and a plush memory foam insole, which all sit atop a flexible EVA outsole.
 Even better, the shoes are more affordable than many other options on the market, with a price tag of just $30.
 They’re offered in a pink and red colorway that’s designed to stand out, whether you’re lifting weights at the gym or hitting the streets for a road run.

 Under Armour UA Project Rock 2

 From Dwayne “The Rock” Johnson’s Under Armour Project Rock line, these sneakers feature UA Hovr foam technology for a “zero gravity” feel, a breathable soft-knit upper and a 3D-molded midfoot panel for structure and support.
 Underfoot, a flexible Tribase outsole can help enhance your movement.

 Featuring Hoka One One’s signature oversized outsole, the Cavu 3 works through a variety of exercises thanks to its responsive cushioning, breathable stretch-knit upper and durable rubber outsole.
 If you want a shoe to wear for road running as well as for the gym, this may be the style for you.

 New Balance Fresh Foam Cross TR